paulbradshaw/introtogithub/README.md

 ## Stage 6: Forking others' code

+Forking is very similar to cloning.
+The key differences are that cloning simply makes a copy; forking not only makes a copy, but creates a connection between your (forked) version of the project, and the original.
+You can, for example, choose to update your project with any new additions to the original; or submit your changes to be considered for inclusion in the original project (a **pull request**).

 You can fork someone else's repo, and then submit a pull request to have it reintegrated into the main version.